swaptacular/swpt_accounts/protocol.rst

   *the worst possible case*.

-.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is reasonably likely to occur on the sender' account, between the transfer's preparation and the transfer's commit.
+.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD be equal to the most negative interest rate that is theoretically possible to occur on the sender' account, between the transfer's preparation and the transfer's commit.
 Note that the current interest rate on the sender's account is not that important, because it can change